CyayaGomi/aw-watcher-input-visualizer-gomicyaya/Readme.md

 # How to Make it Work
 ## One-sentence Summary
 For those who are apt at coding, here's a one-sentence summary: copy the `visualization` folder I uploaded to `.\ActivityWatch\aw-watcher-input`, then follow the instructions from [aw-watcher-utilization](https://github.com/Alwinator/aw-watcher-utilization) to set the custom visualization.
-But make sure you've already installed *aw-watcher-input* otherwise the visualization will not work.
+But make sure you've already installed *aw-watcher-input* otherwise the visualization will not work. **If you understand this one-sentence summary, you can jump straight to the 'Functions and Flaws' section.**

 ## Prerequisites
-However, I really have no idea about builds and all that stuff.
+I really have no idea about builds and all that stuff.
 I am just an ordinary guy who's looking for a tool that records what I do throughout the day, especially how many keypresses I make.
 Therefore I will teach you how to make this visualization work in the most unprofessional and stupid way.

 I will assume that you downloaded *ActivityWatch* with the official installer, which is how people normally download every software.
 If you didn't, I'll assume that you are smart enough to check whether the watcher *aw-watcher-input* has been downloaded properly, and will be able to follow the instructions from [aw-watcher-input](https://github.com/ActivityWatch/aw-watcher-input) in case it hasn't been properly downloaded.
 I will also assume that you use Windows.
 If you use Mac or some other system, let's just hope what I describe below still works.